 Protecting Your Rights

 If you’ve been involved in an accident at work, it doesn’t matter the industry or field – you deserve to be compensated for your injuries.
-Call the workers compensation attorneys at Price, Petho & Anderson P.L.L.C. to look into your accident for you.
+Call the workers compensation attorneys at Price, Petho & Associates P.L.L.C. to look into your accident for you.
 As part of a workers’ compensation claim, injured employees are entitled to weekly compensation, payment of medical bills, and more.
 The financial burden can feel even heavier when you’re struggling to heal from your injuries.
 Our lawyers can relieve the weight by fighting for your rights.

-Call Price, Petho & Anderson P.L.L.C. today at (704) 850-6322, or contact us online if you’ve been injured due to no fault of your own.
+Call Price, Petho & Associates P.L.L.C. today at (704) 850-6322, or contact us online if you’ve been injured due to no fault of your own.
 We’re a dedicated personal injury firm who understands how stressful this time may be, and we can work hard to recover damages for your accident-related costs.